joeyough/sentry/README.md

 A focused ticketing system and customer portal for VDA Labs' SOC team.
 Built to replace the manual email ↔ SIM copy-paste that runs Sibe's daily workflow today.

 Built by 3Nails Infosec.
-VDA owns the repo, the deployment, the data, and the extension path from day one.
+VDA operates the deployment and controls its operational data throughout.
+No vendor lock-in — the tool survives if 3Nails disappears.
+Commercial structure is flexible and shaped together.

 ## What this is (and what it isn't)